Corporate

 1. Within the meaning of the Instruments.

-2. Mr. Olivier Desmarais, son of André Desmarais, is an executive officer of Power Sustainable, a wholly owned subsidiary of Power.
+3. Mr. Olivier Desmarais, son of André Desmarais, is an executive officer of Power Sustainable, a wholly owned subsidiary of Power.

-3. Mr. Paul Desmarais III, son of Paul Desmarais, Jr., is an executive officer of Sagard, a wholly owned subsidiary of Power.
+4. Mr. Paul Desmarais III, son of Paul Desmarais, Jr., is an executive officer of Sagard, a wholly owned subsidiary of Power.

 Meetings of Independent Directors

 The Chairman of the Board is responsible for ensuring that the Directors who are independent of management have opportunities to meet without management present.
-Such discussions are led by the Corporation’s Lead Director, Mr. Anthony R. Graham, who provides feedback subsequently to the Chairman and Deputy Chairman of the Board.
+Such discussions are led by the Corporation’s Lead Director, Mr. Anthony R. Graham, who provides feedback subsequently to the Chairman and the Deputy Chairman of the Board.
 All independent Directors are encouraged by the Chairman of the Board to have open and candid discussions with the Lead Director, the Chairman, the Deputy Chairman or with the Chief Executive Officer.

 Pursuant to a policy relating to meetings of independent Directors at Board and Committee meetings, the Directors on the Board who are independent of management meet at every regularly scheduled Board meeting without members of management present.
-Accordingly, there were five such meetings held during 2023.
+Accordingly, there were five such meetings held during 2024.
 The Audit Committee, the Related Party and Conduct Review Committee, and the Human Resources Committee are composed entirely of Directors who are independent while the Governance and Sustainability Committee is entirely composed of Directors who are not members of management of the Corporation.
-Each of these committees have scheduled in-camera meetings without members of management at every meeting.
+Each of these committees has scheduled in-camera meetings without members of management at every meeting.

 Chairman of the Board

 As the positions of Chairman and Deputy Chairman are held by former executive officers of the Corporation, the Board has implemented structures and procedures to provide assurance that the Board can act independently of management.
-In particular, the Board has a Lead Director and over 70 per cent of the members of the Board are independent both within the meaning of the Instruments and in the Board’s view.
+In particular, the Board has a Lead Director and over 71 per cent of the members of the Board are independent both within the meaning of the Instruments and in the Board’s view.

 Lead Director

 Mr. Anthony R. Graham serves as the Lead Director of the Corporation.
-In fulfilling his responsibilities, the Lead Director chairs the meetings of independent Directors, provides input to the Chairman and Deputy Chairman of the Board regarding the planning and organizing of the activities of the Board and provides input to the Chair of the Governance and Sustainability Committee on the composition and structure of the Board and the formation and composition of Committees.
+In fulfilling his responsibilities, the Lead Director chairs the meetings of independent Directors, provides input to the Chairman and the Deputy Chairman of the Board regarding the planning and organizing of the activities of the Board and provides input to the Chair of the Governance and Sustainability Committee on the composition and structure of the Board and the formation and composition of Committees.
 The Lead Director is also responsible for reporting to the Chairman of the Board on the discussions of the independent Directors and facilitating the effective interaction between the independent Directors and management, in addition to any other functions as may be requested by the Chairman or Deputy Chairman of the Board.

 Resolution of Conflicts